We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 What does it tell us?

-In 8% of London’s working age households, no adults are in work.
-That's 501,000 households across the city.
-The proportion of workless households has almost halved since 2004 when 15% of households contained nobody in employment.
-There was a slight increase to 9% in 2021 likely as a result of the COVID-19 pandemic, before returning to 8% in 2022.
-This means that in 2022, at least one adult does some work in 92% of working-age households in London.
+In 9% of London’s working age households, no adults are in work.
+The proportion of workless households has fallen since 2004 when 15% of households contained nobody in employment.
+This means that in 2023, at least one adult does some work in 91% of working-age households in London.

-In 2022, there were over 3.2 million households in London (53%) where all adults were in work and another 2.3 million households in London (39%) that contained some working adults.
+In 2023, there were over 3.1 million households in London (52%) where all adults were in work and another 2.4 million households in London (40%) that contained some working adults.
+There were 522,000 (9%) households in London where no-one was in work.

 Want to know more?